 After months on the trail, we found the best hiking pants for women.
 Our carefully curated list will help you narrow down the best hiking pants for your trail-blazing excursions.

-Lightweight and comfortable, these pants ($79) have just enough stretch to keep you moving freely.
-Curvy women know it can be a pain to find pants (especially hiking pants) that fit the booty and thighs.
+These pants are designed to fit curves.
+Curvy women know it can be a pain to find pants that fit well (especially hiking pants).
 We were pleasantly surprised to find these fit perfectly in both the butt, thighs, and waist.
 And for those who may need added security at the waist, it comes with an inner drawstring to keep them in place.

 - Fabric: 96% nylon, 4% spandex